calculix/Cubit-CalculiX/README.md

 ![projection of displacements](/readme_docs/projection_01.png?raw=true "projection of displacements")

 # known issues
 - Can not open results for Paraview 5.12.0 out of Cubit.
-Please use Paraview 5.11.*
+Please use Paraview 5.11.* See https://gitlab.kitware.com/paraview/paraview/-/issues/22614

 - If you want to build the component yourself, i would recommend using ubuntu 22.04 .
 If some symbols are missing try another OS.
 It can happen that you've got a Cubit which was build on a different OS.
 For example building the component for Cubit 2022.4 only worked with centos 7.